Aliases for PAK2 Gene

 GeneCards Summary for PAK2 Gene

 PAK2 (P21 (RAC1) Activated Kinase 2) is a Protein Coding gene.
-Diseases associated with PAK2 include Hiv-1.
-Among its related pathways are RET signaling and CD28 co-stimulation.
-GO annotations related to this gene include identical protein binding and protein kinase activity.
+Diseases associated with PAK2 include Human Immunodeficiency Virus Type 1.
+Among its related pathways are EPH-Ephrin signaling and Semaphorin interactions.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is PAK3.

 UniProtKB/Swiss-Prot Summary for PAK2 Gene